 Updike treasured the house on Philadelphia Avenue because it was where his “artistic eggs were hatched.”
 He visited Shillington often during his career, and went through the house as an adult on more than a few occasions, remarking that while most of the house was different, the attic remained unchanged from when he was a boy and used to play up there.
 He wrote about his visit to the house in the short story “The Black Room.”

-Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, and individual donors.
+Purchase of The John Updike Childhood Home was made possible by a generous donation from the Robert and Adele Schiff Family Foundation, and the restoration is supported by the Robert and Adele Schiff Family Foundation, the PECO Foundation, the John and Gaye Patton Foundation, and individual donors.

 Learn more about The John Updike Society.

 Pictured is the front of the house.
-The two-story portion is original, while the single-story addition was added in 1950 by Dr. John S. Hunter, who built the annex for his practice.
-The society remodeled the annex so that the three former examination rooms are now office space rented to David W. Ruoff Financial Services, while the former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study is now a museum gift shop.
+The two-story portion is original, while the single-story addition was added post-Updike in 1950 by Dr. John S. Hunter, who built the annex for his practice.
+To help cover annual operational costs and provide an on-site presence, the society remodeled the annex so that the three former examination rooms are now office space rented to David W. Ruoff Financial Services, which is not affiliated with the society.
+The former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study is now a museum gift shop.